cajhin/capsicain/README.md

+## News: Jan-2021 major new v79.
+Get it under 'Releases' on the right side.

+## The Wiki now contains a manual

 # capsicain

 Keyboard configuration tool that re-maps keys and modifier-key-combos at a very low level.

+Created for productivity, but also works for gaming.
+(Might be useful to work around handicaps, but I have no experience.
+Open an issue if you need a special feature).

 Uses the Interception driver https://github.com/oblitum/Interception to receive keys before almost everyone else.

 ## Why?

 I touch type.
 I code.
 I need a keyboard setup where I can keep my fingers on the home row most of the time.

-The position of Left/Right, Home/End, Insert/Delete and so on is bad.
-On laptops, it's awful.
-Also, I need to type Ümläuts quite often, which is a pain on US standard layout - the only sane layout for writing C-style code.
-My right pinky complains a lot, because C-style code requires a lot of special characters that are done with a stretched right pinky.
-Then I see the ALT keys, which are in a great position but rather useless.

-And while I'm at it, I like to have a ton of extra features.
+Also, I don't want RSI back, and I'm a seriously fast coder/editor on any keyboard.

+Earlier versions were very focused on my own configuration.
+Latest versions are quite general, you can configure a lot.

 ## Why I don't use tool X instead
-**AutoHotKey** is nice, did it for 10 years, but it runs in userspace and fails whenever the target gets key input from low level (VMs, RDP fullscreen, security boxes, games).
+**AutoHotkey** is nice, did it for 10 years, but it runs in userspace and fails whenever the target gets key input from low level (VMs, RDP fullscreen, security boxes, games).
 It is limited when comes to multi-modifier combos.
 I still use it as a deputy for capsicain, doing Windowsy userspace tasks.

 **Windows Keyboard Layout Creator** works more reliable, but it supports only very basic key remapping, and requires a reboot for every change.